vincent-heng/climbstats-app/README.md

 ## Project Status

-The project is at its minimal valuable product (MVP) version.
+The project is at its minimum viable product (MVP) version.
 There's a lot to do before releasing v1, so feel free to contribute!

 ## References